ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 </code>
 </p>

-To fit it into a [TAP protocol](https://exoplanetarchive.ipac.caltech.edu/docs/TAP/usingTAP.html) we simply need to make a few adjustments such as remove additional spacing, add `+` between the major SQL statements.
+To fit it into a <a href="https://exoplanetarchive.ipac.caltech.edu/docs/TAP/usingTAP.html" target="_blank" style="color: #573259;">TAP protocol</a> we simply need to make a few adjustments such as remove additional spacing, add `+` between the major SQL statements.
 In my process I ingested the data as a CSV into MyDrive to then call it into my notebook.

  <code style="color: black;">
 request_csv = requests.get("https://exoplanetarchive.ipac.caltech.edu/TAP/sync?query=select+pl_name,sy_dist,sy_snum,sy_pnum,disc_year,pl_rade,pl_masse,st_teff,st_rad+from+ps&format=csv") <br>